 After the butterfly house, we watched the monkeys swing from one branch to the other.
 Then we came to a place where hundreds of hummingbirds fly around you.
 In the wild and in no cage.
 These tiny, nimble birds are just beautiful.

 There are so many animals that you can see!
 Snakes, frogs, bugs in all sizes (Even though I was also fine when I didn't know bugs in these sizes existed), and many more.

 Later we saw oxen, that were standing in front of the typical and colorful painted ox-carts.
 Did you know, that the ox-carts were used for the coffee transportation?

 Next to it is an old, typical Costarican house, where they offered us to try la little bit of aqua dulce.
 This means sweet water and tastes.. well.. very sweet.

-After lunch it´s getting a little more sporty.
-The trail takes us trough the rainforest and we have to walk many stairs down.
+After lunch, it´s getting a little more sporty.
+The trail takes us through the rainforest and we have to walk many stairs down.
 There are 5 waterfalls in total, but you can see the Waterfall Encantada and the Waterfall Escondida from the same platform.
-At the most of the platforms you will get a little wet, but if you ask me, thats very welcome at this humid climate.
+At most of the platforms you will get a little wet, but if you ask me, that's very welcome at this humid climate.
 We could have stayed for hours at each waterfall.
-Isn´t the nature amazing?
+Isn´t nature amazing?
 The last waterfall was the La Paz Waterfall.
-A small trail leads you through the La Paz river.
+A small trail leads you through the La Paz River.
 From a small bridge you get an amazing view on the waterfall, that is From the small bridge, the La Paz waterfall is framed as if painted between the lush plants of the forest.